iotaledger/iota.rs/docs/libraries/python/getting_started.md

-# Getting Started with Node.js
+# Getting Started with Python

 You can look at https://github.com/iotaledger/iota.rs/blob/dev/bindings/python/README.md for now